Jeffrey David Cox: Summary

 Jeffrey David Cox Sr. was elected National President at American Federation of Government Employees' 39th National Convention in Las Vegas in 2012.
 He was elected to a second term at the 40th National AFGE Convention in 2015.
-February 28, 2020, J. David Cox Sr. resigned as AFGE National President effective at the close of business.
+On February 28, 2020 Cox resigned his office effective at the close of business.

 Cox had been on a leave of absence since Oct.
 27, after current and former employees alleged he had sexually harassed them.
 One former communications director said that on a business trip in April 2017, Cox had stuck his tongue in his ear and told him he loved him.
 Another former assistant said that Cox told him he should be more open to sex with men.

 Early career

 Cox began his career in healthcare in 1970.
-In 1983, Cox became a registered nurse and started a public-sector career with the Department of Veterans Affairs that lasted until September 2006 when he became AFGE secretary-treasurer Cox served two consecutive terms as AFGE’s National Secretary-Treasurer (elected first in August 2006 and reelected by acclamation in August 2009).
+In 1983, Cox became a registered nurse and started a public-sector career with the Department of Veterans Affairs that lasted until September 2006 when he became AFGE secretary-treasurer Cox served two consecutive terms as AFGE’s National Secretary-Treasurer, elected first in August 2006 and reelected by acclamation in August 2009.

 Cox was appointed by President Barack Obama to serve on the Federal Salary Council and the Federal Prevailing Wage Council.
 He is a member of the AFL-CIO Executive Council and Vice President of the North Carolina State AFL-CIO, serving in the latter position since 1993.
 Cox was unanimously elected chairman of the Executive Committee of the Department for Professional Employees (DPE), AFL-CIO.
 He also chairs the AFL-CIO’s Union Veterans Council, which seeks to help veterans with employment opportunities through the VA and in the building trades.

 Personal life

 Cox was born in 1951.
 He attended A.L.
 Brown High School in Kannapolis, North Carolina until 1969, before receiving his nursing degree at Gardner–Webb University.

-Cox is a United Methodist.
-Cox grew up in a “very anti-union” community before moving to downtown Silver Spring.
+Cox is a member of the United Methodist church.
+He grew up in a “very anti-union” community before moving to downtown Silver Spring.

 Cox married his high school sweetheart Georgia Cox, on May 24, 1980.
 In October 2019, he was accused of sexual harassment by ten individuals, most of whom were male.
 Cox’s former secretary Rocky Kabir said Cox urged him to shower with him, among other claims.